WebAssembly/gc/proposals/gc/waml/README.md

 Note that all global declarations have to be compiled into mutable globals, since they could not be initialised otherwise.

-### Module representations

-Each Waml structure is compiled into a corresponding Wasm struct.

-Parameterised modules are compiled to functions.
-Since they can be defined locally, they are actually represented as _closures_, in the same way as [core-level closures](#functions-and-closures).

-Signature subtyping is implemented by coercions.
-In the higher-order case, i.e., on parameterised modules, this requires generating suitable wrapper closures performing the coercions on argument and result upon application.

 ### Functions and Closures

 Functions are represented as flat closures.
 In order to support currying, each closure also carries the function's defined arity.
 Hence, closures map to Wasm structs with the following layoug: